emagiz/emdocs/mds/microlearning/crashcourse-platform-create-data-type-transformations.md

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-create-data-type-transformations--data-type-transformation-pop-up.png"></p>

-In this pop-up we have the option convert datatype.
-As the name suggest, this is the option we want to use this time
+In this pop-up, we have the option to convert the datatype.
+As the name suggests, this is the option we want to use this time

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-create-data-type-transformations--data-type-transformation-pop-up-convert-datatype.png"></p>

 Now the only thing we need to know is how (in which notation) the backend operation of our API Gateway will return the Datum.

-In this case the dates they return are formatted as dd-MM-yyyy.
+In this case, the dates they return are formatted as dd-MM-yyyy.
 So let's alter the input format in eMagiz to represent that.

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-create-data-type-transformations--data-type-transformation-pop-up-convert-datatype-filled-in.png"></p>